kriskwiatkowski/nobs/README.md

 # NOBS Crypto

-Cryptographic implementation of quantum-resistant primitives in Go.
+Cryptographic implementation of quantum-resistant primitives in ~Go~ Rust.